woody6402/tuxguitar-ascii-import/README.md

 but rather:

-> Turn as many existing ASCII TABs as possible into a useful, playable TuxGuitar starting point.
+> Turn as many existing ASCII TABs as possible into a useful, further editable TuxGuitar starting point.

 Manual correction inside TuxGuitar is expected and is part of the intended workflow.